wavesplatform/docs.wavesplatform/docs/en/ecosystem/waves-keeper/waves-keeper-api.md

     });
 ```

-REPLY: Data that came from the matcher.
+Response: data that came from the matcher.

-ERRORS:
+Possible errors:

-- Same as for `signCancelOrder`
+- Same as for `signCancelOrder`.
 - `{message: "Filed request", data: "Error description", code: 15}` – a request has been signed, but not sent to the matcher.

 ### signRequest